How to Go Plastic-Free: Sustainable Packaging Alternatives

 -

-Besides removing the plastic altogether, what plastic components are necessary and should be put on the back burner for future innovations to arrive or improved in other ways?
+Besides removing plastic altogether, which plastic components are truly necessary and should be improved now or left on the back burner until better alternatives arrive?

 Sustainability and Circularity: